-Dr Adrian Dana is the VP of Global Patient Safety and Risk Management at Alnylam, a leader in the development of RNAi therapeutics.
-In this role, she is building an innovative safety organization to support the development of this new therapeutic class.
-Her past positions include VP, Safety Science Oncology at Genentech/Roche, and 10 years at Merck in Clinical Safety and Risk Management.
+Dr Adrian Dana is the VP of Global Patient Safety and Risk Management for Aimmune, a leader in the development of treatments for food allergies.
+In this role, she is building an innovative safety organization to support the development of these new therapies.
+Her past positions include VP of Global Patient Safety and Risk Management at Alnylam, where she built the safety organization to support the development of innovative RNA interference therapies.
+Prior to that she was VP, Safety Science Oncology at Genentech/Roche, and spent 10 years at Merck in Clinical Safety and Risk Management.
 Her experience includes multiple therapeutic areas encompassing vaccines, infectious diseases and oncology.
-During her time in industry she has contributed to the filings and ultimate approval for more than 9 new vaccines and drugs.
+Adrian is a pediatric infectious disease MD

 Suranjan De, MBA, MS

 - FDA, United States

 Mr. De is the Deputy Director of CDER’s Office of Surveillance and Epidemiology, Regulatory Science Staff at FDA.
 He provides expert advice and technical direction on regulatory science for developing new tools, standards, and approaches to assess the safety, efficacy, quality, and performance of all FDA-regulated products.
 He has over twenty years of experience with the FDA, the NIH & in the pharmaceutical industry.
 His current work includes compounding reporting guidance, data management of FAERS system, Safety Reporting Portal for mandatory post-marketing electronic submissions and the FAERS Public Dashboard.

 - Vice President, Pharmacovigilance Excellence and International QPPV